 An alternative to setting the Start recording time and Finish length, would in both cases have been to start and stop the recording from Start Sender.
-This would have given me more flexibility, since I didn’t have to change the settings on the finish iPhone when the length of the race changed.
-But on the other hand it would have required some additional steps at each start.
+This would have given me more flexibility since I didn’t have to change the settings on the iPhone at the finish when the length of the race changed.
+But on the other hand, it would have required some additional steps at each start.